Johnnie Morton: Personal life

-Morton's older brother, Michael Morton, played at UNLV and younger brother, Chad Morton played at USC.
+Morton's older half-brother, Michael Morton, played at UNLV and younger brother, Chad Morton played at USC.
 The Morton family is of African American and Japanese ethnicity.

 Morton had a brief cameo appearance in the movie Jerry Maguire and the television series Moesha.

-During the 2001 season, comedian Jay Leno had been poking fun at the Lions' 0-12 record.
-When the Lions won their first game of the season 27-24 against the Minnesota Vikings, Morton, who knew of Leno's comments, said, "I got the damn monkey off my back, off Marty's back, and I want Jay Leno to kiss my ass."
-Morton later appeared on The Tonight Show, during which Leno kissed a donkey.
+During the 2001 season, comedian Jay Leno had been poking fun at the Lions' 0–12 record.
+After the Lions won their first game of the season 27–24 over the Minnesota Vikings, Morton announced that he wanted Leno to "kiss my ass."
+The following week, Morton appeared as a guest on Leno's Tonight Show.